RobKenobi/Yondu/Python/modules/handtracking/ModelBuilder/README.md

  - Nb: 100 	index and thumb joined
 TOTAL : 600
 ```
+**Make sure that the number of data for each sign and for each hand is the same.**
 In case you saved too many data and you want to delete some of them,
-use the following .csv files (in ModelBuilder): `dataset_left.csv`
+use the following CSV files (in `ModelBuilder`):
-and `dataset_right.csv`.
+* `dataset_left.csv`
+* `dataset_right.csv`

 You will just need to select and delete
 the unwanted lines.

-* ### STEP 3 : Commit and push your work to the git.
+* ### STEP 3 : Pull

-* ### STEP 4 : Be careful when pulling the project files !
+Try to pull the work online.

-When you pull, some conflicts may occur, especially on the datasets' files
+When you pull, some conflicts may occur, especially on the dataset files
 (`dataset_left.csv` and `dataset_right.csv`) when people work on them
 at the same time.
-So you should merge the file using the tool provided by PyCharm.
+So you should merge the file using the merging tool provided by PyCharm.
+This tool pop-up automatically when you pull and you have conflicts.
+When you merge, you need to accept your changes and the changes made by the others
+which are causing the conflict.

+* ### STEP 4 : Commit and push your work to the git.
+Commit your work with a message containing your name and push your work.